-The most common source of Salmonella infection is improperly handled food.
-Salmonella bacteria can be harbored in the gastrointestinal tracts of many species of animal, including poultry, cattle, and pigs, presenting a risk of contamination of meat and eggs during processing.
-Salmonella can also be carried by pets (including cats and dogs), but especially reptiles and amphibians.
+Salmonella infections in people can come from a number of sources but the most common source is improperly handled food.
+Salmonella bacteria can be harbored in the gastrointestinal tracts of many species of animals, including poultry, cattle, and pigs, presenting a risk of contamination of meat and eggs during processing.
+But Salmonella can also be carried by pets, including cats, dogs, hedgehogs, reptiles and amphibians.

-As high as 90% of reptiles are natural carriers of Salmonella bacteria, harboring strains specific to reptiles without any symptoms of disease in the reptile.
-While it is true that many pets can carry Salmonella, the problem with reptiles (and apparently amphibians) is that they carry Salmonella with such high frequency.
-It is prudent to assume that all reptiles and amphibians can be a potential source of Salmonella.
+As high as 90% of reptiles are natural carriers of Salmonella bacteria harboring strains that are specific to them and they show no signs of illness.
+The problem with reptiles and amphibians, when compared to other types of pets that are Salmonella carriers, is that they carry the bacteria with such high frequency.
+Therefore, it is prudent to assume that all reptiles and amphibians can be a potential source of Salmonella.

-Salmonella predominantly causes gastroenteritis in humans (nausea, cramps, diarrhea), which is usually not serious in healthy adults.
-Children, the elderly, and immunocompromised people are susceptible to more serious infections including complications such as meningitis.
+Salmonella predominantly causes gastroenteritis in humans so symptoms include nausea, cramps, and diarrhea.
+It is not usually a serious problem in healthy adults.
+Children, the elderly, and immunocompromised people on the other hand, are susceptible to more serious infections including complications such as meningitis.

-- Reptiles or amphibians should not be kept in homes with children younger than 5, or with anyone who is immunocompromised for any reason.
+- The CDC recommends that reptiles or amphibians should not be kept in homes with children younger than five years of age or with anyone who is immunocompromised for any reason.

-- Hands should be thoroughly washed with soap and water each time a reptile or amphibian (or it's equipment) is handled.
+- Hands should be thoroughly washed with soap and water each time a reptile or amphibian is handled.

-- Reptiles or amphibians should not be allowed free roam of living areas or in the kitchen.
+- Reptiles and amphibians should not be allowed to roam free in living areas or in the kitchen.

 - Reptile and amphibian cages and equipment should not be cleaned in the kitchen.
-Sinks or tubs used for cleaning equipment or bathing reptiles should be disinfected with a bleach solution afterwards.
+Sinks or tubs used for cleaning equipment and bathing reptiles should be disinfected with a bleach solution afterwards.

 - Day care centers, preschools, etc. should not house reptiles or amphibians.